andchad262/mws-restaurant-1/README.md

 ## Project Overview: Stage 1

 In this **Restaurant Reviews** project, I converted a static webpage to a mobile-ready web application.
-In **Stage One**, I took a static design that lacked accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
+In **Stage One**, I took a static design that lacked accessibility and converted the design to be responsive on different sized displays and accessible for screen reader use.
 I also added a service worker to begin the process of creating a seamless offline experience for my users.

 ### Specification